 - The completed and signed form.

 Send by “Priority mail” to:

 Why blood and no swabs like in the past?

-The previous laboratory Bochum has stored the DNA of all the dogs they tested in a DNA bank since the beginning of the research into gPRA.
+The previous laboratories have stored the DNA of all the dogs they tested in a DNA bank since the beginning of the research into gPRA.
 This DNA is available for possible further research, but for future research for any other abnormalities in the Schapendoes these are less suitable than full blood.
-Therefore, in addition to the gPRA test, the current Biofocus lab also offers the opportunity to store the sent blood of all dogs tested by Biofocus in a blood bank (costs included in the test price).
+Therefore, in addition to the gPRA test, the current ECGG lab also offers the opportunity to store the sent blood of all dogs tested in a blood bank (costs included in the test price).
 With this blood, more sophisticated research can be done for other possible hereditary abnormalities.
 Blood does not only contain the DNA of the dog, but also many other substances, which can provide information for future research.
 In order to do detailed research, a lot of DNA is needed.